FabienDubin/Rainbow-Racer/readme.md

 ## 📍 Overview

 Rainbow Race is my first project from Ironhack's web development bootcamp.
 I was able to apply all the knowledge I acquired during the first two weeks of the program.
-The brief was clear : Create a browser-based game using HTML, CSS, JavaScript, DOM manipulation, and Object-Oriented Programming (OOP).
+The brief was clear: Create a browser-based game using HTML, CSS, JavaScript, DOM manipulation, and Object-Oriented Programming (OOP).
 The purpose of this project is to consolidate and practice all the knowledge acquired in the module.

-I designed it thinking of my 4-years-od daughter who's passionate in unicorn and colorfull rainbows.
+I designed it thinking about my 4-year-old daughter who's passionate about unicorns and colorful rainbows.

-It is an immersive gaming experience where players navigate through a vibrant, dynamic world filled with colorful rainbows, clouds, stars, and other visual wonders.
-With its seamless user interface and its engaging gameplay, this project offers an exciting adventure for gamers of all ages, perfect for those seeking a fun and captivating experience.
+It's an immersive gaming experience where players navigate through a vibrant, dynamic world filled with colorful rainbows, clouds, stars, and other visual wonders.
+With its seamless user interface and engaging gameplay, this project offers an exciting adventure for gamers of all ages – perfect for those seeking a fun and captivating experience.

 ## <div align="center"><img src="./assets/img/RainbowRacerSnapshot.gif" /></div>